Creating “CollectionPage” Schema Markup

 • significantLink: One of the more significant URLs on the page.
 Typically, these are the non-navigation links that are clicked on the most.

-Structured data markup has benefits beyond rich results in search.
-By defining your data items using @ids aka URIs, you are defining these objects as distinct entities with their own properties and relationships to other entities.
-Once defined, these entities can be linked to a search engine’s knowledge graph, helping Google to better match your data to a user’s query in search results.
+Structured data markup has benefits beyond rich results.
+By defining your data items using @ids (aka URIs), you are defining these objects as distinct entities with their own properties and relationships to other entities.
+Once defined, these entities can be linked to a search engine’s knowledge graph, helping Google to match your page with more relevant search queries.

 Learn how to create comprehensive and robust CollectionPage schema markup with the following tutorial using the Schema App Editor.